 For some curious reason, of which I am completely ignorant, I have always thought of Liverpool, England as being this quaint little working-class English village.
 As you will soon learn, it is anything but quaint.

 If you’re like me and over fifty, you’ll instantly recognize the name Liverpool and with whom the city-name is most famously associated.
-That would of course be the Beatles.
+That would of course be an obscure little four piece British ensemble called the Beatles.

 I personally found Liverpool to be an amazingly vibrant city with an incredible night life where people speak, straight face, with an incomprehensible pirate-like, half English/half Irish brogue.
-I, of course, say this in full self-realization that my own southern (a la redneck) accent is likely and equally incomprehensible to the typical Liverpudlian or Scouse.
+I, of course, say this in full self-realization that my own southern (a la redneck) accent is likely as equally incomprehensible to the typical Liverpudlian/Scouse as their’s may be to me.

-But without any exaggeration whatsoever, and despite the fact that you cannot understand what people are saying (except of course the occasional “Arrhh”), I say that Liverpool is an architectural gem, worthy of your vacation dollars despite any Beatles connection.
+But without any exaggeration whatsoever, and despite the fact that you cannot understand what people are saying (except of course the occasional “Arrhh”), I say that Liverpool is an architectural gem, worthy of your vacation dollars, completely independent of any Beatles connection.

-In Liverpool’s core are fantastic 19th century Greek and Romanesque public buildings that tell all its visitors of an important and strategic historical presence.
-Its outer perimeter boasts a number of quaint and quiet villages; exactly reminiscent of the sort of place I’d once imagined.
-It was one of these working-class villages where our fab-four incubated and forged what was to become a legendary influence to music itself.
+In Liverpool’s core are fantastic 19th century Greek and Romanesque public buildings that tell all who first arrive of an important and strategic historical presence.
+Its outer perimeter boasts a number of quaint and quiet villages; exactly reminiscent of the sort of place I’d almost imagined.
+It was one of these working-class villages where the well known fab-four incubated and forged what was to become as legendary an influence to modern music as any other.

 Driving into the outskirts of Liverpool from its southeastern side through a quiet little borough called Woolton, the very first thing we consciously encountered was the famous Penny Lane.
 This literally happened like twenty-seconds after I mentally penned the cutesy title of this blog.